Skip to content

 Context Window

-When context_window is set, MindRoom uses it to budget persisted replay and auto-compaction before each run.
+When context_window is set, MindRoom uses it to budget persisted replay and required destructive compaction.
 MindRoom always applies a final replay-fit step when the active runtime model has a known context_window.
 That replay-fit step reduces or disables persisted replay for the current run when needed.
-Authoring defaults.compaction, or a non-empty per-agent/per-team compaction override, adds an optional destructive compaction phase before that replay-fit step and lets you customize the thresholds, reserve, summary model, and notices, or disable destructive auto-compaction entirely.
-A bare per-entity compaction: {} is only a no-op override that inherits authored defaults. threshold_tokens and threshold_percent use the active runtime model window for replay budgeting.
-Manual compact_context still uses that active runtime window for the final replay-fit step on the next run, but destructive compaction itself can be available whenever an explicit compaction.model has its own context_window.
+Automatic destructive compaction is enabled by default through defaults.compaction.
+Set enabled: false in defaults.compaction or a per-agent/per-team compaction override to disable automatic pre-reply compaction.
+It runs only when history exceeds the hard replay budget for the next reply.
+Use threshold_tokens or threshold_percent to set the soft trigger budget that appears in planning metadata and compaction notices.
+Crossing that soft trigger while still within the hard budget leaves the stored session unchanged and relies on replay fitting for that reply.
+Use reserve_tokens to leave hard-budget headroom for the current prompt and output.
+Manual compact_context records a durable request that runs before the next reply in the same conversation scope.
+Manual compact_context remains available when a compaction model and context window are configured.
+It still uses the active runtime window for the final replay-fit step, but destructive compaction itself can be available whenever an explicit compaction.model has its own context_window.
 If you set compaction.model, that summary model must also define its own context_window for the durable summary-generation pass.
+Required compaction runs before the reply with a Matrix lifecycle notice that is edited in place.
+Otherwise MindRoom leaves the session unchanged and relies on replay fitting for that reply.
 The budget uses a chars/4 approximation and reserves headroom for the current prompt and output.
 MindRoom does not mutate configured num_history_runs to fit the window.
-Instead, it may first compact older runs into session.summary, and it then computes the replay plan that actually fits the current call.
+Instead, it computes the replay plan that actually fits the current call and uses compaction to keep future replay healthy.
 If needed, that replay plan can reduce raw replay, fall back to summary-only replay, or disable persisted replay entirely for the run.

 models: